EXERSCI 772 : Clinical Exercise Practicum II

 - Provide level-appropriate supervision and monitoring of pre-designed therapeutic exercise to ensure safe and effective exercise training to individuals with chronic disease.
 (Capability 1, 4, 5 and 6)

-- Maintain professional standards of conduct as determined by the CEP profession.
+- Maintain professional standards of conduct as determined by the Clinical Exercise Physiology profession.
 (Capability 1, 4, 5 and 6)

 |Assessment Type||Learning Outcome Addressed|

-Students must obtain a minimum of 100 clinical experience hours as verified by the academic team leader.
-Students are expected to attend all scheduled appointments and tutorials and students may have client appointments during the inter-semester break and up until the last day of term.
+Students are expected to attend all scheduled clinic appointments.
+Students may have client appointments during the inter-semester break and up until the last day of semester.

 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

-During a typical week in this course you can expect to spend approximately 7 hours gaining clinical experience and maintaining clinical records, attend 1.5 hours of tutorial and spend 1.5 hours reading and thinking about the content or preparing for clinic patients.
+During a typical week in this course you can expect to spend approximately 7 hours gaining clinical experience and maintaining clinical records, and spend 3 hours reading and thinking about the content or preparing for clinic patients.
 Students are required to achieve a minimum of 100 hours of clinical experience throughout the semester.
 This may require students to accumulate these clinical experience hours during the inter-semester break and up until the last day of term.

 During the course Class Representatives in each class can take feedback to the staff responsible for the course and staff-student consultative committees.